John Lambert (British Army officer, born 1772): Life

 Lambert returned to Europe in time to command the tenth brigade of British infantry at the Battle of Waterloo.
 The brigade, consisting of the 1st Battalion, 4th (King's Own) Regiment of Foot, 1st Battalion, 27th (Inniskilling) Regiment of Foot, and 2nd Battalion, 40th (2nd Somersetshire) Regiment of Foot, joined the army from Ghent only on the morning of 18 June, and was at first posted in reserve at Mont St. Jean.
 After 3 P.M. it was moved up to the front line to support the fifth brigade (Picton's).
 At about 6:30 PM, the French captured the key strongpoint of La Haye Sainte farm.
 After this success, they brought up several cannon and took the Anglo-Allied lines under fire at extremely close range.
 One battalion was deployed in square at the point where the Ohain road crossed the Charleroi to Brussels highway.
 At a range of 300 yards (270 m), the French artillery caused the unit enormous casualties within a short time.
 At day's end, the 1st Battalion had lost 105 killed and 373 wounded, a total of 478 casualties, without breaking.
 The unit was described as "lying dead in a square".
 Lambert was mentioned in Wellington's dispatch, and received the thanks of parliament, the order of Order of St. Vladimir, 3rd class, and that of Military Order of Max Joseph (commander).
 He commanded the eighth infantry brigade in the army of occupation in France.

 He was promoted lieutenant-general on 27 May 1825, and general on 23 November 1841.
 He was given the colonelcy of the 10th regiment on 18 January 1824, and the Grand Cross of the Bath (G.C.B.) on 19 July 1838.
 He died at Weston House, Thames Ditton, on 14 September 1847, aged 75.

 Family

 In 1816, he married Mary Morant, a daughter of John Morant of Brockenhurst Park, New Forest.

 He was the son of Captain Robert Lambert RN, younger brother of Rear Admiral Robert Lambert RN and older brother of Captain Henry Lambert RN, Major General Samuel Lambert and Admiral Sir George Lambert RN.

 Cricket

-Lambert was also an English amateur cricketer who made 12 known appearances in first-class cricket matches from 1794 to 1810.
+Lambert was also an English amateur cricketer who made 12 known appearances from 1794 to 1810.
 He was mainly associated with Marylebone Cricket Club (MCC).